 While they do tend to be more expensive, a lot of people prefer slant loaders because they can just turn the horse around when unloading rather than backing the horse out.
 Research carried out by the famous horse whisperer, Monty Roberts, has also shown that horses prefer slant loaders because standing across the trailer while moving allows them to balance themselves better.

 The principles behind loading a horse into a trailer from the side are more or less the same as it is for loading them into the rear of the trailer.
 To start with you should make sure that all of the doors and partitions are open.
 I appreciate that not everybody has the time to spend training their horse to stand still without being tied up but if you do then you can just leave your horse in the trailer while you walk around to close the partition behind him.
-If, however, your horse won’t stand without being tied up then you can use an open window, or the slats on a stock style) trailer to feed the lead rope out of to help keep your horse in place until you’ve closed the partition and tied him up.
+If, however, your horse won’t stand without being tied up then you can use an open window, or the slats on a stock style (A livestock trailer suitable for transporting horses with open slats instead of windows)) trailer to feed the lead rope out of to help keep your horse in place until you’ve closed the partition and tied him up.
 It’s important to NEVER tie your horse up with the partition open, this is because if he pulls back he can cause himself some serious harm.
 With the partition closed, however, he’s not able to pull back.
 Once you’ve done this you can then safely tie your horse inside the trailer.

-One of the advantages of a slant loader comes when its time to unload your horse, rather than untying them and then walking backwards out of the trailer you can simply turn your horse around and walk him out of the trailer.
+One of the advantages of a slant loader comes when it’s time to unload your horse, rather than untying them and then walking backward out of the trailer you can simply turn your horse around and walk him out of the trailer.